What is God’s Purpose For Us?

 As Jesus was walking along, he saw a man who had been blind from birth.
 “Rabbi,” his disciples asked him, “Why was this man born blind?
 Was it because of his own sins or his parents sins?”

 Jesus’ disciples had seen him heal lots of people.
-This is the first time that they asked why someone was the way they were.
+This is the first time they asked why someone was the way they were.
 The disciples made an assumption and wanted to know who sinned.
 In their mind, it had to be someone’s fault.
-Just like in Jesus’ time, we hear, “Everything happens for a reason.”
+Like in Jesus’ time, we hear, “Everything happens for a reason.”
 It’s a tempting lie to believe, but listen to how Jesus answers:

 John 9:3 (NLT)